Younes Emami

-Yones Emami (یونس امامی, born 30 March 1997 in Dehvand) is an Iranian wrestler.
+Yones Aliakbar Emamichoghaei, also known as Yones Emami (یونس امامی, born 30 March 1997 in Dehvand), is an Iranian wrestler.
 He won two Bronze medal at the 2019 and 2022 World Wrestling Championships.

 He won the gold medal in the men's 74 kg event at the 2022 Asian Games held in Hangzhou, China.

 He competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan and he earned a quota place for Iran for the 2024 Summer Olympics in Paris, France.